-Accepting credits earned at another university is the prerogative of the receiving university.
-No college, school or accrediting agency can require another university to accept in transfer credit earned somewhere else.
+Accepting credits earned at another university is

+the prerogative of the receiving university.
+No college, school or accrediting agency can require another university to accept transfer credit earned somewhere else.
 Even when the sending university is accredited by the same agency as the receiving school, there is no guarantee credits will transfer.
+See transfer credit policy for undergraduate and graduate under those headings.